microsoft/genaiscript/README.md

 -   [Visual Studio Code extension](./docs/vscode.md): User interaction with gptools and conversion of LLM results into workspace edits.
 -   [cli](./docs/cli.md): Command line interface to run gptools in a CI/CD pipeline.

-GPTools uses hosted AI foundation models (OpenAI, Azure OpenAI, Llama, ...) using a [user-provided token](./docs/token.md) or the LLM provided by Copilot if run from the chat.
+GenAIScript uses hosted AI foundation models (OpenAI, Azure OpenAI, Llama, ...) using a [user-provided token](./docs/token.md) or the LLM provided by Copilot if run from the chat.

 ## Getting started